Additional Information and Acknowledgements

 You can also view a detailed list of family surnames in my Griffis family tree.

-The second photograph that appears with the ‘Acknowledgements’ page was taken on July 14 1935, entitled “Griffis Reunion”.
+The photograph on the home page was taken on July 14 1935, entitled “Griffis Reunion”.
 It includes William Griffis and his wife Charlotte Weatherbee Griffis and their descendants at the Griffis farm in Mayfield, New York.

 Acknowledgements